I'm very happy to announce the road's taken me in a new direction and that I have joined Glenbrook Partners, LLC.

 Baby Steps

 It's clear, we're still in mobile's infancy at 1.6%.
 That's where we are today.
-That number's diminutive stature would be almost laughable except for, at least, a few reasons:
+That number's diminutive stature would be almost laughable except for, at least, a few reasons:1.
+These are the baby's first steps.
+But, like the infant, all of the equipment's in place and it just needs practice and time to grow.

 2. Merchants are excited by what tablets can do with the right software.
 And it's not just Square.
 NCR's Silver iPad-based POS software is gaining attention.
 There are dozens of others.
 Expect a LOT of Level 4 merchants (that's the small ones) to look seriously at this approach.